 Artificial intelligence isn’t a futuristic concept anymore; it’s right here, making our developer lives significantly easier.

-These VS Code extensions leverage AI to provide everything from intelligent code completion and error detection to smart refactoring suggestions and even natural language interaction.
+These VS Code extensions leverage AI to provide everything from intelligent code completion and error detection to smart refactoring suggestions and natural language interaction.

 Just think about it: You spend less time on tedious boilerplate code.
 You dodge those frustrating debugging sessions.
-Instead, you focus more energy on building truly awesome things.
+Instead, you focus more energy on building truly remarkable things.
 Sounds pretty good, doesn’t it?
 So, let’s just dive right in!

 1. GitHub Copilot: Your AI Pair Programmer